 Welcome to the documentation for the Futhark compiler and language.
 For a basic introduction, please see the Futhark website.
 To get started, read the page on Installation.
 Once the compiler has been installed, you might want to take a look at Basic Usage.
-This User's Guide contains a Language Reference, but new Futhark programmers are probably better served by reading the Futhark Book first.
+This User's Guide contains a Language Reference, but new Futhark programmers are probably better served by reading Parallel Programming in Futhark first.